Find out about sperm banking before treatment for testicular cancer.

 Some testicular cancer treatments can cause infertility, which means that you might not be able to have children in the future.

 Your doctor will offer you the chance to collect and store sperm (sperm banking) before you start treatment.

 Before sperm banking you go to a fertility clinic.
 There, you talk through all the issues around sperm banking with a nurse, doctor or counsellor.
 This includes:

 - what happens to the sperm if you are no longer able to make decisions for yourself or if you die

 - how long you want to store the sperm for – this is usually 10 years

 - whether your partner can use the sperm to have a baby if you die

-- whether you want to be named as the father if a child is born
+- whether you want to be named as the parent if a child is born

 - whether your sperm can be used for research or donated for use in someone else’s fertility treatment